lgatto/discover-combine-data-software/IntentToSubmit.md

 ### A summary of your career to date

-After a PhD in Evolutionary Biology and complementary studies in Computer Science, I worked for 3 years in Industry with a focus on computational pipelines R&D. In 2010, I moved to the University of Cambridge, where I concentrated on data and software infrastructure
+After a PhD in Evolutionary Genetics and complementary studies in Computer Science, I worked for 3 years in Industry with a focus on computational pipelines R&D. In 2010, I moved to the University of Cambridge, where I concentrated on data and software infrastructure